 Watch budget spend across projects

 Tracking your remaining spend in real time gets tougher when you're balancing multiple video projects.
-The chart block can give you a high-level look at budget status in a glance.
+The chart app can give you a high-level look at budget status in a glance.

 Step 1: Enter your budget details.